ortutay/decloud/README.md

 * What others think of you
 * What others think of others

-For **what you think of others**: when you interace with any node in the OpenCloud system, that node will make promises and then fulfill (or not) those promises.
+For **what you think of others**: when you interact with any node in the OpenCloud system, that node will make promises and then fulfill (or not) those promises.
 Your opinion of the other node is how well they did (or did not) fulfill their promises.

 In the case of a server, you will store deferred payment promises made by clients, and match that against the actual payment received.
 The "defer-threshold" field is helpful in evaluating an honest client who's payment is not yet due, vs. a cheating client.

 In the case of a client, you will store promises of a level of service (eg. storing data for 1 day, making it available at 10MB/s) and compare it to the actual service received (eg. data was stored for 1 day, actual throughput was 8MB/s).

 For **what others think of you**: much like you are keeping records on other nodes, they are also keeping records on you.